How to Become a Computer and Information Research Scientist: Is It the Right Career for You?

 • Government: CIRS working in government agencies may engage in national security research, defense technologies, or environmental monitoring, often with strict protocols and security clearance requirements.

-In general, CIRS work is intellectual and requires a great deal of concentration and focus.
+In general, CIRS work is intellectual and requires great concentration and focus.
 However, there is also ample opportunity for collaboration and engagement with teams across various fields.

 How Do You Become a Computer and Information Research Scientist?